ryanjtr/MyDocs/_sources/Contents/gps_neo9m.rst.txt

 .. note::

+  If you change baudrate first, you will have to change baudrate of Hercules (or Uart of MCU) before do any other changes.

   All steps above will be applied for all your wanted configuration